davidvkimball/obsidian-explorer-focus/README.md

-# Explorer Focus
+# Explorer Focus for Obsidian

 Focus on a specific file or folder in the file explorer.
+Fork of the [Simple Focus plugin](https://github.com/linqing24/obsidian-simple-focus) plugin.

 ## Made for Vault CMS